carlostorrescubila/Portfolio/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Carlos Torres is a data scientist at [Banco General](https://www.bgeneral.com/).
+Carlos Torres is a Data Scientist at [Banco General](https://www.bgeneral.com/).
 His role is to create machine learning models that increase profits and sales of different products.

 He studied bachelor's and master's degrees at the [University of Salamanca](https://www.usal.es/), where he learned about statistics, programming, and machine learning and participated in extracurricular activities such as volunteering and internships.